colin-berg/python_projects/README.md

 _Week 6: Worked on Advanced Python Learning Modules
->> * Learned about linear data structures
+>> * Linear Data Structures
-  >> * Linked Lists, Doubley Linked Lists, Searching Arrays, Queues, Stacks
+	* Linked Lists, Doubley Linked Lists, Searching Arrays, Queues, Stacks
+	* Linked Lists were extremely cumbersom to set up and the application of them seems relatively niche (i.e. GPS functionality)
+	* Queues and Stacks were easy to grasp in concept (video game queues when servers are overloaded).
+They were a bit tricky to set-up, but it became easier with more practice.
+I understand the application of stacks for say a stack of weights at a gym, but struggle to grasp the variety of application in a software environment.
+My guess is certain algorithms make use of a stack data structure for the last in, first out approach.
+>> * Hash Maps
+ 	*